btkrausen/hashicorp/terraform/Hands-On Labs/Section 02 - Understand IAC Concepts/02 - Benefits_of_Infrastructure_as_Code.md

 ### **Step 6.1**

-Prior to deleting the VPC, you must first delete the network interface and NAT gateway.
+Prior to deleting the VPC, you must first delete the NAT gateway.
+Select NAT Gateways on the left navigation pane and delete the **_demo-nat-gateway_**.
 Afterwards, in the VPC Console, select the VPC that we just created by checking the tick box next to the VPC.
 From the Actions menu, select **_Delete VPC_**.
 Confirm you wish to delete the VPC and related AWS resources by typing _delete_ in the text box at the bottom of the prompt.
 Click the **_Delete_** button.

 ![Create rtb](./img/obj-1-delete-vpc.png)